-To check the synchronized state, we calculated the synchronization measures up to the transient time 150K.
-Then also we got the final state to be limit cycle state with the nature of synchronization as space lag, means swarming.
-This lead us to remove the transient up to 150K.
-The asymptotic state remains to be a limit cycle but with no change in synchronization.
-Now also the system show swarming.
-So, we conclude that the synchronization, that we obtained at 80K, is an asymptotic synchronization.
-Like in the previous cases, the synchronized state, when the dynamics is a limit cycle, is lag instead of CS.
-This clearly shows bifurcation from chaos to limit cycle changes the nature of synchronization from CS to LS / ALS or swarming.\\ \\
+To check the synchronized state, we calculated the synchronization measures up to the transient time $150K$.
+Then, the final state was a limit cycle state with the nature of synchronization as space lag hence means eddy motion.
+Even after removing the transient up to $150K$, the asymptotic state remains a limit cycle but with no change in synchronization.
+Now also, the system shows eddy motion.
+So, we conclude that the synchronization that we obtain at $80K$ is asymptotic.
+Like in the previous case, when the dynamics are limit cycles, the synchronized state is lag instead of CS.
+This result clearly shows bifurcation from chaos to limit cycle changes nature of synchronization from CS to LS / ALS or space lag.\\ \\